 A typical SPAC offering consists of a unit.
-In the vast majority of SPACs, each unit has an offering price of \$10.002 and is made up of one common share and usually one-half or one-third of one warrant, though warrant coverage has been declining.
-The SPAC is free to create multiple classes of stock with varying powers and rights, including, most frequently, director election or appointment and removal rights.
-Units trade immediately after the offering, and shares and warrants comprising each unit become separable and begin trading individually within fifty-two days after the IPO.3 The SPAC will announce the separation of the units at the time they divide.
-In certain cases, the units will separate shortly after the over-allotment option has been fully exercised and settled,4 if that occurs.5
+In the vast majority of SPACs, each unit has an offering price of \$103 and is made up of one common share and usually one-half or one-third of one warrant, though warrant coverage can vary and units may also include a rights component, which often correlates to a fractional share.
+A SPAC frequently has two classes of stock with varying powers and rights, including, most commonly, director election or appointment and removal rights.
+Units trade immediately after the offering, and shares and warrants comprising each unit become separable and tion of those that allow a three-month extension if a definitive agreement is signed within the twenty-four-month time frame and those SPACs recently offering shorter periods to entice investor interest in their IPOs.